1-26 Basic concepts

 Observe that instead of being acidophilic (pink, stained by eosin) as in the case of a collagen-rich matrix, the cartilage matrix is stained blue-purple by hematoxylin and is, therefore, basophilic.

 This happens because the matrix of this type of cartilage contains many molecules with acidic groups (mainly sulfates).
-These groups have an affinity for hematoxylin.
+These molecules have an affinity for hematoxylin.

 After moving the mouse or clicking over the image the nuclei of the chondrocytes are seen in dark blue and the extracellular matrix in turquoise blue.

-The cartilage is surrounded (at the its left and right edges) by a layer of connective tissue formed by cells and an extracellular matrix that has cells and much collagen.
+The cartilage shown in the image is surrounded at its left and right edges by a layer of connective tissue with cells surrounded by extracellular matrix rich in collagen.
 Collagen stains red or pink by eosin and is acidophilic.
 The connective tissue will be seen in pink after moving the mouse.

 Hyaline cartilage.
 Staining: hematoxylin and eosin.
-Small magnification.
+Medium magnification.